 Applying to Residency

-Materials needed for a completed ERAS application include:
+Materials needed for a completed application include:

-- 1 SLOE from an EM rotation (two are ideal)
+- 1 SLOE from an EM rotation

-- 1-2 non-SLOE letters of recommendation
+- 1-2 additional letters of recommendation (Alternative SLOE or O-SLOE preferred)

 - Medical Student Performance Evaluation (MSPE)